robocorp/action-trigger-process/README.md

-# GitHub Action to trigger a Robocorp Cloud process
+# GitHub Action to trigger a Robocorp Control Room process

-This GitHub Actions triggers a Robocorp Cloud process run and optionally waits for its execution to complete.
+This GitHub Actions triggers a Robocorp Control Room process run and optionally waits for its execution to complete.

 ## Usage

 ### Example Workflow file

-An example workflow to trigger and await a Robocorp Cloud process run:
+An example workflow to trigger and await a Control Room process run:

 ```yaml
 jobs: